Kong/docs.konghq.com/app/deck/1.8.x/guides/best-practices.md

   Instead, you can use Kong's Admin API to configure Kong first and then export the configuration.
 You must make any subsequent changes by manually editing the file and pushing the change via CI.
-If you're making a large change, make the change in Kong, export the new file, and then differentiate the two state files to review the made changes.
+If you're making a large change with several small changes, make the changes in Kong, export the new file, and then differentiate the two state files to review the made changes.
 - Configure a `cronjob` to run `deck diff` periodically to ensure that Kong's database is the same as the state file checking into your Git repositories.
   Trigger an alert if decK detects a drift in the configuration.